|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 Outdoor trips can be unexpected and the conditions outside as well.
 They may change quickly and without any pre-warning.
 In such situations, you would be well advised to carry something that is compact and easy accessible.

-The heavier the compass or your survival kit, the more excess baggage you are carrying.
+The heavier the compass or your survival kit, the more excess baggage you are carrying, the best compasses are easy to carry.
 That is the last thing you need in a crisis situation or when you are out in the middle and worried about finding your way.
 A compass is not the only thing you carry when you back pack or camp or go on a hunting expedition.
 Heavier and odd shaped items just pull you down and take a lot of energy which you need to conserve for other important activities.

 Your back pack compass also needs to be water proof so you do not have to worry about damaging or disrupting its functionality if it accidentally gets soaked in water or rain outdoors.
 Always remember, a working compass is crucially important in all weather conditions (particularly in rain or snow or in combat situations for those involved in the military) and can possibly make all the difference between life and death, in adverse situations.